MarinaMariano/AML-Project-MIMIC-CXR-JPG-Dataset/README.md

 ## AIM
 The aim of this project is to develop, test and study the application of CNNs for medical diagnosis porpuses.
-Two datasets have been used : a Labeled Optical Coherence Tomography (OCT) dataset and a Chest X-Ray dataset (da dove sono stati presi).
-CNNs are specialised neural Networks for image classification and their application in the medical has obtained great results.
+Two datasets have been used : a Labeled Optical Coherence Tomography (OCT) dataset and a Chest X-Ray dataset (Available at: https://data.mendeley.com/datasets/rscbjbr9sj/3).
+CNNs are specialised neural Networks for image classification and their application in the medical field has in recent years, obtained great results improving  phisicians diagnosis.

 ## Project Pipeline

 ### **Dataset organization**

-The Labeled Optical Coherence Tomography (OCT) The two datasets are organized into class-specific folders: The Labeled Optical Coherence Tomography (OCT)  is divided intwo four classes (`NORMAL`, `CNV`,`DRUSEN`, `DME`), suggesting the need of a multi class classification model.
+The two datasets are organized into class-specific folders: The Labeled Optical Coherence Tomography (OCT)  is divided intwo four classes (`NORMAL`, `CNV`,`DRUSEN`, `DME`), suggesting the need of a multi class classification model.
 The Chest X-Ray dataset is organized into two folders (`NORMAL`, `PNEUMONIA`)

 ### **Train / Validation / Test split**